 So lets look at the actual psychological and sociological break down of this concept of “Group Think” so we can really systematize this scientifically for you.

-And Psychology today says “Groupthink occurs when a group values harmony and coherance over accurate analysis and critical evaluation.
-It causes individual members of the group to unquestioningly follow the word of the leader and it strongly discourages any disagreement with the concensus.”
+And Psychology today says “Groupthink occurs when a group values harmony and coherence over accurate analysis and critical evaluation.
+It causes individual members of the group to unquestioningly follow the word of the leader and it strongly discourages any disagreement with the consensus.”

 Get the idea?